grafana/mimir/operations/mimir-mixin/docs/playbooks.md

 This alert fires when rulers cannot push new samples (result of rule evaluation) to ingesters.

-In general, pushing samples can fail due to problems with Cortex operations (eg. too many ingesters have crashed, and ruler cannot write samples to them), or due to problems with resulting data (eg. user hitting limit for number of series, out of order samples, etc.).
+In general, pushing samples can fail due to problems with Mimir operations (eg. too many ingesters have crashed, and ruler cannot write samples to them), or due to problems with resulting data (eg. user hitting limit for number of series, out of order samples, etc.).
 This alert fires only for first kind of problems, and not for problems caused by limits or invalid rules.

 How to **fix**: